nguyminh/CS-494/bio.md

 My favorite project in cs 161 was the very last one, where we had to implement eerything we've learned into one program.
 (end first commit of programming branch)

+Other than this CS program, I've never had any real work on programming besides a little bit of HTML here and there.
+Which really doesn't even count because I don't remember much of it at all.
+(end 2nd commit of programming branch)